kydzoster/symbols/README.md

 Therefore, site should be easy on eye, with no bright or flashing colours.

 1. Font
-* The font I chose was 'Skranji' due to it's 'Pagan looks' for Headings and Roboto for other text.
+* The font I chose was 'Skranji' due to it's 'Pagan looks' for Headings and Roboto for description.

 2. Colours
 * I chose SteelBlue as my main colour because it is known as a very calm colour.
-* I chose #fafafa background for its simplicity and dark headings
+* I chose white background for its simplicity and dark headings for easy reading.
-* I chose blue delete button and greedn edit button
+* I chose blue delete button and greedn edit button.
-* I chose green flash messages for success and red for errors
+* I chose green flash messages for success and red for errors.

 3. Styling
 * Bootstrap.